raganwald/javascript-spessore/manuscript/markdown/mainmatter/0.preamble/title.md

 Welcome to [JavaScript Spessore][js].
 This is a book about "Thinking in Objects," using JavaScript as the medium for discussion.
 The format of the book is as follows:

-[Caffé Lungo](#lungo) revisits the discussion of objects, prototypes, and simple inheritance from the book [JavaScript Allongé][ja].
+[Caffé Lungo](#lungo) revisits the discussion of objects, prototypes, and delegation from the book [JavaScript Allongé][ja].
 This gives up a grounding in what JavaScript provides "out of the box" and how people typically apply it.

 [The Object's The Thing](#object) examines JavaScript's objects and properties more closely, with an emphasis on using defined properties to control an object's interface.